Don Heatrick BSc. (Hons) – Founder of Heatrick Muay Thai Performance

 Don’s Experience at a Glance

-From a young age, it was clear that Don was not only an athlete, but also very analytical and keen to learn as much about improving physical performance as possible.
+From a young age, it was clear that Don was not only athletic (and drawn to contact sports), but also very analytical and keen to learn as much about improving physical performance as possible.

 Throughout his time at school, he walked the path of both the geeky-nerd and sports fanatic, being selected to represent the school in athletics, cross-country running, hockey and rugby while also studying in the top science set.